StackVista/stackstate-docs/configure/topology/event-handlers.md

 ## Event handler functions

 Event handlers listen to events generated within a view.
 When the configured event type is generated, the configured event handler function is run to [send an event notification](../../use/health-state-and-event-notifications/send-event-notifications.md) or trigger an action in a system outside of StackState.
-For example, an alert handler function could send an email or make a POST to a webhook URL.
+For example, an event handler handler function could send an email or make a POST to a webhook URL.
 A number of default event handler functions are included out of the box with StackState, or you can [create your own custom event handler functions](event-handlers.md#create-a-custom-event-handler-function).

 StackState ships with the following event handler functions: